hayatoito/google-step-tsp/README.md

 - Q. It seems that this document and the scoreboard are publicly viewable.
 Is this intentional?

 - A. Yes.
 I am a fan of transparency.
 If you have any concerns, please let me know that.
 I’ll honor your preference.
 Don’t enter any confidential information.

+- Q. Can I look other team's repository?

+- A. Yes.
+Don't try to hide anything.
+Eveything should be open.
+It's totally fine to exchange ideas between other teams.

 - Q. Visualizer does not work well on firefox (or any other browsers you are using)